How To Play a Side Blown Flute

 Every note played on the side blown bamboo flutes should be tongued.
 To do this, whisper the sound 'toooooo' into the instrument as you play each note.
 Tonguing gives each note a nice crisp beginning.

 Play the following exercise over and over until you can do it perfectly.
 There are only two different numbers in this exercise, it's very easy.
 Be sure to tongue (say 'toooooo") each note.
-Remember that number 5 means that both holes are covered.
+Remember that number 5 means that the top two holes are covered.